yoshinorisano/chatgpt-simple-todo-plugin/README.md

 In addition to the normal endpoints, include a route `/.well-known/ai-plugin.json` which serves (as JSON) the contents of `./manifest.json`, located in the same directory as `main.py`.
 Exclude this route from the OpenAPI spec, and don’t serve any other static content.
 ```

-You will get differnt code and will not work properly.
+You will get differnt code (compare to my [main.py](https://github.com/yoshinorisano/chatgpt-simple-todo-plugin/blob/main/main.py)) and will not work properly.
 Retry generating the code, and if that does not work, modify it manually.

-Add the following code to service `openapi.yaml`.
+Add the following code to serve `openapi.yaml`.

 ```python
 # Added manually after code generation.